 At Mount Holyoke, faculty members collaborate across disciplines and knowledge domains to create innovative academic experiences for students.

-Administered through the Weissman Center for Leadership, this program invests in the development of our faculty, in their many roles as teachers, scholars, artists, and scientists.
+This program invests in the development of our faculty, in their many roles as teachers, scholars, artists, and scientists.

 This office supports faculty in identifying, applying for, and managing funding for research activities.